-Is your school or school district trying to develop student as digital citizens?
-Are your students’ primarily constructing and presenting their ideas by word processing and the creation of traditional slideshows, the tools of the 1990s?
+Is your school or school district trying to develop students as digital citizens?
+Are your students primarily constructing and presenting their ideas through word processing and the creation of traditional slideshows, the tools of the 1990s?
 Do you want to bring your students into the Age of digital authorship, creativity, editing and publishing?
 Are you looking for a safe online haven for local and global student collaboration, aligned with your state or national curriculum standards?
 Are you struggling to engage students in synthesis, analysis, evaluation and other higher-order thinking skills?
 Do you want your students to learn responsible social media use, but they only experience social media through a class account that the teacher manages?
 Are you looking for a better way to provide your students a wider audience to boost their achievement, but you need peace of mind that the audience is safe?

 If the answer to one or all these questions is ‘yes’, you and your students will value Yahki.

 The beauty of Yahki is its simplicity as a social learning environment for schools, colleges and universities.
 Yahki is a cloud solution that delivers a safe learning channel to each school or campus, yet naturally extends to users across the entire community.
 Yahki enables everyone to be a learner and everyone to be a teacher, leveraging the mainstream Web, social media, and local school and campus e-resources.